anotherlin/z80emu/README.txt

 were not decoded correctly, just a silly bug in a macro to extract bits.
 The zexdoc and zexall exercisers have excellent coverage of ALU instructions, but they both don't feature a single "JR" instruction!
 Hence this (very obvious) bug has gone unnoticed.
-Thank you Marcelo Dantas (marcelo.f.dantas@gmail.com).
+Thank you Marcelo Dantas.

 1.0.1 (14th November 2012)

 Original implementation of zextest used int64_t.
 In retrospect, this was a poor choice.
 Using double to count cycles is ANSI and has more than enough precision to do so.
-Thank you Chris Pressey (cpressey@gmail.com).
+Thank you Chris Pressey.

 1.0.0 (13th March 2012)